 Will a Clown Loach Eat Other Fish?

-No, these are scavengers and bottom feeders which rarely if ever try to attack or eat other fish.
+No, they are scavengers and bottom feeders who rarely if ever, try to attack or eat other fish.

 Can I Keep One Clown Loach?

-No, clown loaches, although they may be large, are schooling fish.
+No, clown loaches are schooling fish.
 They do not like to be kept alone and should be kept in schools of five or six.